xcart/xcart-docs/_pages/kb_en/multivendor/volume_discounts_usage_with_multivendor.md

 If necessary, the administrator can create volume discounts on behalf of vendors.
 To create a volume discount for a vendor, the administrator needs to specify this vendor as the owner of the discount using the Vendor field in the volume discount details:

+If the administrator wants to set a volume discount not just for a single vendor, but for the entire store - so the discount will apply to all the products regardless of the vendor, they must set the Vendor field to "Any profile".